sjoerd-verhagen/barcelona-rental-analysis/index.md

 **Author:** Sjoerd Verhagen
 **Tools used:** SQL • Python • Tableau
-**Live Tableau dashboard:** [View Here](https://public.tableau.com/views/YOUR-DASHBOARD-LINK) **GOAL**
+**Live Tableau dashboard:** [View Here](https://public.tableau.com/views/YOUR-DASHBOARD-LINK) **GOAL:** Practising my new data skills and building a portfolio to show it!

 ---

 ## TL;DR

+Scraped 2,218 Barcelona rental listings from Idealista, cleaned and analysed them with Python + SQL, mapped them with Open Geo Code, and built an interactive Tableau dashboard.

+**Goal:**
+Find the best-value districts, see where supply is highest, compare average sizes and rents, and figure out the price jump from one- to two-bedroom flats.

 ---

-## 🎯 Project Goal
+## 🎯 Background & Project

-My girlfriend and I will move to Barcelona in September 2025.
-To use my new skills in python, SQL and Tableau I thought of a project that is something I really want to figure out and also that will display what I learnt in my courses.
+My girlfriend and I are moving to Barcelona in September 2025.
+I saw an opportunity to make our house hunt double as a data project, using my Python, SQL and Tableau skills to explore the city’s rental market.

-To prepare for our move, I analysed the rental market using data from Idealista, the city’s most popular housing platform.
-With a student budget, I focused on furnished flats under €2,000 a month to see what is realistic and where to start our search.
-Through the analysis i hope to narrow down the choices of neighbourhoods, to get a feel for the city and to see whether there are certain districts better suited for our choice.
+I scraped 2,218 listings from Idealista, Barcelona’s most popular housing platform, focusing on furnished flats under €2,000 a month — realistic for our starter budget and ideal since we’re not bringing furniture from the UK or the Netherlands.
+The dataset included price, size, location and number of bedrooms.

+The goal?
+To pinpoint which neighbourhoods fit our needs, get a feel for the city, and see which areas offer the best options for our move.

 ---

 ## 🔍 Key Questions

-I aimed to answer:
+With the data in hand, I set out to answer some practical questions (the kind that actually matter when you’re moving somewhere new):

-- Which districts give us the best value for money (€/m²)?
+- Which districts offer the best value for money (€/m²)?
 - Which districts have the largest rental supply?
 - What are the average sizes and rents by district?

-As I want to have a place where friends can stay over:
+And because we want space for friends to visit:
-- How much more do two-bedroom flats cost compared to one-bedroom flats?
+- How much extra does a two-bedroom flat cost compared to a one-bedroom?

 ---